yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-for-Simulated-6DoF-Robot/README.md

 ```

 ### 1.5 Object Placement Randomizer
+Furthermore, we do not want our object to be fixed in the center of the plane.
+We want the object to have a new **position**, **rotation**, and **scale** for each frame.
+We thus sample values for these three properties and apply them to the instantiated object.

 ```c#
     // Set the position, rotation, and scale of the instantiated object based on sampled values.